 Method: 1.
 Take your cream or cultured cream (Crème Frachie) and using a food processor or mixer, beat it till it turns to whipped cream, thickens even further, and then separates into butter and buttermilk.

 2. Pour off the buttermilk and then, using cold water, begin to wash the butter using a kneading action with a spatula, to remove the remaining buttermilk.
-Continue rinsing your butter, replacing the water as it gets cloudy, till the water runs clean.
+Continue rinsing your butter, replacing the water as it gets cloudy, till the water runs clear.
 Then you know you have washed all the buttermilk out of your butter.
 Failure to remove all the buttermilk will result in butter with poor keeping quality, as the buttermilk left in the butter will go off.

 Didn't find the information you need?
 Please try another category from the menu or use our search function to find what you are looking for.
 If you require further assistance please contact us.